nlpsandbox/nlpsandbox.io/wiki/608450-CreateaSynapseEnvironment.md

 -  Provenance to give researchers credit for their work
 - Collaboration among researchers

 The NLP Sandbox builds on the successes of previous scientific challenges that have been organized using Synapse.
-The NLP Sandbox relies on the following features of Synapse to enable its users to develop and benchmark new NLP Tools:
+The NLP Sandbox relies on the following features of Synapse to enable its users to develop and benchmark new NLP Sandbox Tools:

 - Creation and management of Teams
 - Unlimited storage of private Docker images
-- Benchmarking the performance of NLP Tools on public and private datasets
+- Benchmarking the performance of NLP Sandbox tools on public and private datasets

-The sections below describe how to set up your development environment on Synapse so that you can start developing and benchmarking your NLP tool.
+The sections below describe how to set up your development environment on Synapse so that you can start developing and benchmarking your NLP Sandbox tool.

 ### Create a Synapse account